This page is a living technical record of skills, tools, and engineering practices demonstrated in this project.

 AI-assisted development with GitHub Copilot

-• GitHub Copilot is used for agentic coding workflows, including automated code generation, refactoring, and implementation of new features via natural language prompts.
+• GitHub Copilot is used for AI-assisted coding workflows, including code generation, refactoring, and implementation of new features via natural language prompts.

 • Copilot pair programming is used interactively during development to accelerate iteration and maintain code quality.